logseq/handbooks/README.md

 ## Topic

 Each `Category` is composed of one or more `Topics`, and it's also the unit component of Handbook.
-Currently, you can create a `topic` by creating a `docs/category/xxx-topic-file.edn` metafile in the `category` folder.
+Currently, you can create a `topic` by creating a `docs/category/xxx-topic-file.edn` metadata file in the `category` folder.

 A sample from `docs/1.Onboarding/1.welcome-to-logseq.edn`